rivermont/project-euler/README.md

 # Questions
-I understand that Project Euler do not like it when solutions are shared, however that is not my intent.<br>
+I understand that Project Euler do not like it when solutions are shared online, however that is not my intent.<br>
-I created this repo to store my own code, not to share it with people looking for solutions (hence the warning at the top).<br>
+I created this repo to organize my own code for myself, not to share it with people looking for solutions (hence the warning at the top).<br>